 Crispy fried chicken may conjure up images of American diners, but the Japanese do a pretty amazing crusted chook as well.
-This katsu inspired sesame coating is certainly a contender for our fave crispy chicken.
+This katsu-inspired sesame coating is certainly a contender for our favourite.

 salt (for the rice)

 Finely grate the ginger.
-Finely grate the garlic (or use a garlic press).
-Trim the green beans then slice in half.
-Thinly slice the zucchini into half moons.
-Place the chicken breasts between two sheets of baking paper.
+Finely chop the garlic (or use a garlic press).
+Trim the green beans, then cut in half.
+Thinly slice the zucchini and carrot (unpeeled) into half-moons.
+In a small bowl, combine the mayonnaise and 1 tsp soy sauce.
+Place the chicken breast between two sheets of baking paper.
 Pound the chicken with a meat mallet or rolling pin until they are an even thickness, about 1cm thick.

-While the rice is cooking, combine the plain flour and salt (for the chicken) in a shallow bowl.
-In a second shallow bowl, whisk the egg with a fork.
+While the rice is cooking, combine the plain flour and salt (for the crumb) in a shallow bowl.
+In a second shallow bowl, whisk the eggs with a fork.
 In a third shallow bowl, combine the sesame seeds, black sesame seeds and panko breadcrumbs.
 Dip the chicken into the flour, followed by the egg and finally in the panko-sesame mixture.
 Set aside on a plate.

-Wash out the frying pan and return to a medium-high heat with a small drizzle of olive oil.
-When the oil is hot, add the green beans and zucchini and cook for 3-4 minutes or until tender.
-Add the soy sauce and cook for 1 minute or until absorbed.
+While the chicken is resting, wash the frying pan and return to a medium-high heat with a drizzle of olive oil.
+When the oil is hot, add the green beans, zucchini and carrot and cook until tender, 4-5 minutes.
+Add the remaining 3 tsp soy sauce and cook until the veggies have absorbed the sauce, 1 minute.

-Divide the ginger & garlic rice between bowls and top with the soy greens and sesame crumbed chicken.
+Divide the ginger-garlic rice between bowls and top with the veggie stir-fry and sesame-crumbed Japanese chicken.
 Serve with the mayonnaise.